 Explaining ‘Stimming’ or Self-Stimulatory Behaviors

-As humans, all of our behaviors occur for 4 main functions: to gain access to something, to escape or avoid something, to gain attention from someone, or because they feel good.
+As humans, all of our behaviors occur for 4 main reasons or functions: to gain access to something, to escape or avoid something, to gain attention from someone, or because they feel good.
 For the last category of behaviors, we refer to them as self-stimulatory behaviors– they are also referred to as ‘stimming.’
 This means they are behaviors we engage in that stimulate our senses or make us feel good inside.
 They include things that we enjoy looking at, things we enjoy smelling, things that give us oral stimulation, or things that physically feel good.

 The Truth About Stimming